hamoz07/recipes-template/README.md

 ## Overview

-this project was made to practice components, css and responsive website templates with react and libraries
+this project was made to practice components in React, css and responsive website templates with react and libraries

 ## Features